Tyrone Power: 1950s

-Untamed (1955) was Tyrone Power's last movie made under his contract with 20th Century-Fox.
+Untamed (1955) was Power's last movie under his contract with 20th Century-Fox.
 The same year saw the release of The Long Gray Line, a John Ford film for Columbia Pictures.
 In 1956, the year Columbia released The Eddy Duchin Story, another great success for the star, he returned to England to play the rake Dick Dudgeon in a revival of Shaw's The Devil's Disciple for one week at the Opera House in Manchester, and nineteen weeks at the Winter Garden, London.

-Darryl F. Zanuck persuaded him to play the lead role in The Sun Also Rises (1957), adapted from the Hemingway novel, with Ava Gardner and Errol Flynn.
-This was his final film with Fox.
+Zanuck persuaded him to take the lead in The Sun Also Rises (1957), adapted from the Hemingway novel, with Ava Gardner and Errol Flynn.
+This was his final film for Fox.
 Released that same year were Seven Waves Away (US: Abandon Ship!), shot in Great Britain, and John Ford's Rising of the Moon (narrator only), which was filmed in Ireland, both for Copa Productions.

-For Power's last completed film role he was cast against type as the accused murderer Leonard Vole in the first film version of Agatha Christie's Witness for the Prosecution (1957), directed by Billy Wilder.
-The film was a critically well-received box-office success.
+In Power's last completed film role he was cast against type as the accused murderer Leonard Vole in the first film version of Agatha Christie's Witness for the Prosecution (1957), directed by Billy Wilder.
+The film was critically well-received and a box-office success.
 Writing for the National Post in 2002, Robert Fulford commented on Power's "superb performance" as "the seedy, stop-at-nothing exploiter of women".
 Power returned to the stage in March 1958, to play the lead in Arnold Moss's adaptation of Shaw's 1921 play Back to Methuselah.